-Instructions to Sections V and VI:
+Instructions to Sections IV and V:

 This policy is primarily focused on U.S. laws and regulations.
-Because conflicts may exist between U.S. laws and the laws of other countries in which a subsidiary operates, each Berkshire subsidiary organized outside of the U.S. or with operations outside of the U.S. should undertake an analysis prior to adopting Sections V and VI of this policy to confirm that no aspect of those Sections violates any non-U.S. laws applicable to it.
-If a subsidiary determines that implementation of the policies in Sections V and VI would violate local law, the subsidiary must consult with the Berkshire Chief Financial Officer to receive additional guidance on potential modifications of the policies below.
+Because conflicts may exist between U.S. laws and the laws of other countries in which a subsidiary operates, each Berkshire subsidiary organized outside of the U.S. or with operations outside of the U.S. should undertake an analysis prior to adopting Sections IV and V of this policy to confirm that no aspect of those Sections violates any non-U.S. laws applicable to it.
+If a subsidiary determines that implementation of the policies in Sections IV and V would violate local law, the subsidiary must consult with the Berkshire Chief Financial Officer to receive additional guidance on potential modifications of the policies below.

-V. PROHIBITED TRANSACTIONS WITH CERTAIN COUNTRIES/REGIONS AND PERSONS
+IV.
+PROHIBITED TRANSACTIONS WITH CERTAIN COUNTRIES/REGIONS AND PERSONS

-Each Berkshire subsidiary and its employees must comply with all applicable economic and trade sanctions and embargo programs under U.S. law, United Nations resolutions and the laws and regulations of other countries to which they are subject.
-Compliance requires careful monitoring of, and sometimes prohibition of, transactions involving sanctioned countries and regimes and sanctioned individuals, entities, vessels, aircraft, and cryptocurrency wallets (e.g., terrorists, proliferators of weapons of mass destruction and narcotics traffickers).
-In most cases, violations can result in criminal penalties of up to 20 years in jail, a \$1 million fine, or both, and civil penalties per violation in an amount up to the greater of \$368,136 or twice the value of the transaction involved.
+Each Berkshire subsidiary and its employees must strictly comply with all applicable economic and trade sanctions and embargo programs under U.S. law, United Nations resolutions and the laws and regulations of other countries to which they are subject.
+Compliance requires careful monitoring of, and sometimes prohibition of, transactions involving sanctioned countries and regimes and sanctioned individuals, entities, vessels and aircraft (e.g., terrorists, proliferators of weapons of mass destruction and narcotics traffickers).
+In most cases, violations can result in criminal penalties of up to 20 years in jail, a \$1 million fine, or both, and civil penalties per violation in an amount up to the greater of \$330,947 or twice the value of the transaction involved.
 However, depending on the type of violation and the statutory regime implicated, the applicable penalties can be higher.

-In 2024, the statutes of limitations and recordkeeping requirements for U.S. economic sanctions and embargo programs were extended from five years to ten years.
-Berkshire Subsidiaries are expected to update their internal policies and procedures to reflect this change.
-Most of the trade restrictions described in Section V of this Policy apply to "U.S. persons," which include all (i) companies organized in the U.S. and their foreign branches, (ii) companies and persons located in the U.S. or otherwise subject to U.S. jurisdiction (e.g., through utilization of the U.S. banking system, including all U.S. Dollar-denominated transactions occurring anywhere in the world) and (iii) U.S. citizens and permanent resident aliens wherever located (including U.S. persons acting on behalf of foreign persons).
+Most of the trade restrictions described in Section IV of this Policy apply to "U.S. persons," which include all (i) companies organized in the U.S. and their foreign branches, (ii) companies and persons located in the U.S. or otherwise subject to U.S. jurisdiction (e.g., through utilization of the U.S. banking system) and (iii) U.S. citizens and permanent resident aliens wherever located (including U.S. persons acting on behalf of foreign persons).
 For purposes of the U.S. embargo of Cuba and the sanctions applicable to Iran, as described below, foreign entities owned or controlled by U.S. persons are also subject to these sanctions programs.

-The policies set forth in this Section V must be adopted by all Berkshire subsidiaries that are organized in the U.S. or that have U.S. operations.
-Any Berkshire subsidiary that is organized outside of the U.S. and does not have U.S. operations or U.S. employees should carefully evaluate its legal obligations with respect to these trade restrictions, taking into account such factors as its ownership by Berkshire or other U.S. persons, the citizenship of its employees, the nature and location of its operations and third-party relationships (in particular banking relationships and use of U.S. Dollars) and whether it utilizes or sells goods, services or technology subject to U.S. export controls, and shall adopt all portions of this Policy that are applicable to its operations, or are otherwise prudent, to the extent consistent with local law.
-Any potential conflict between local law and the trade restrictions described below should be addressed by the Compliance Officer of the affected Berkshire subsidiary in consultation with legal counsel and the Chief Financial Officer of Berkshire.
+The policies set forth in this Section IV must be adopted by all Berkshire subsidiaries that are organized in the U.S. or that have U.S. operations.
+Any Berkshire subsidiary that is organized outside of the U.S. and does not have U.S. operations or U.S. employees should carefully evaluate its legal obligations with respect to these trade restrictions, taking into account such factors as its ownership, the citizenship of its employees, the nature and location of its operations and thirdparty relationships (in particular banking relationships) and whether it utilizes or sells goods, services or technology subject to U.S. export controls, and shall adopt all portions of this Policy that are applicable to its operations, or are otherwise prudent, to the extent consistent with local law.
+Any potential conflict between local law and the trade restrictions described below should be addressed by the Compliance Officer of the affected Berkshire subsidiary in consultation with legal counsel and the Chief Financial Officer of Berkshire or other person designated by the Chief Financial Officer of Berkshire.